-A. Staff Who Received a Message That a Bomb Has Been Placed in School
+A. Staff Who Received a Message That a Bomb Has Been Placed in School notified.

 Make a record of the exact wording of the threat.
 Ask in a clear and calm voice: Where the bomb is located; What does it look like; What materials are in the bomb (type of bomb); How is it activated; When will the bomb explode; Who is calling, name and address; Did you place the bomb; Why are you doing this.
 If the threat is made by phone, listen closely to caller's voice and speech patterns and to noises in background.
 Make a record of that information.
-If the threat is made by phone and the caller hangs up, immediately dial 57 to trace the call.
 Notify the Incident Commander/Principal or designee and/or call 911.
-B. Sch ool Incident Commander/Principal Notify law enforcement, fire and emergency services by calling 911 if not already notified.
-Assign staff to meet and brief emergency responder agencies.
-Notify staff through the Public Address system:
+B. Sch ool Incident Commander/Principal

-YOUR ATTENTION PLEASE.
+"YOUR ATTENTION PLEASE.
 A BUILDING EMERGENCY IS IN EFFECT.
 ALL STAFF AND STUDENTS SHOULD REMAIN IN THEIR ROOMS UNTIL ADVISED OTHERWISE.
-TWO-WAY RADIOS AND CELL PHONES SHOULD BE TURNED OFF.
+TWO-WAY RADIOS AND CELL PHONES SHOULD BE TURNED OFF."